Step-By-Step Guide: Swimming Starts Off Blocks

 Flight and entry into the water.

 After the start signal, swimmers push off the block with a strong pull and jump forward.
 Once toes leave the edge of the block, arms and legs simultaneously form a tight streamline with toes pointed behind to enter the water.
+A clean entry with a minimal splash into the water transfers the speed and forward momentum from the dive into the underwater phase.

 track start swimming